Microscopic Encoding of Macroscopic Universality: Scaling Properties of Dirac Eigenspectra near QCD Chiral Phase Transition

+We thank Yu Zhang for the early involvement of the work, Sheng-Tai Li for technical support, Jacobus Verbaarschot for discussions on the random matrix theory, and the members of the HotQCD Collaboration for numerous interesting discussions.
+This material is based upon work supported partly by the National Key Research and Development Program of China under Contract No. 2022YFA1604900; the National Natural Science Foundation of China under Grants No. 12293064 , No. 12293060 and No. 12325508, and by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics through Contract No. DE-SC0012704 and within the framework of Scientific Discovery through Advance Computing (SciDAC) award Fundamental Nuclear Physics at the Exascale and Beyond.
+Numerical simulations have been performed on the GPU cluster in the Nuclear Science Computing Center at Central China Normal University (NSC$^3$), Wuhan supercomputing center, the facilities of the USQCD Collaboration, which are funded by the Office of Science of the U.S. Department of Energy.
 The gauge configurations used in this work were generated using computing resources obtained through PRACE grants at CSCS, Switzerland, and at CINECA, Italy as well as grants at the Gauss Centre for Supercomputing and NICJ$\ddot{\mathrm{u}}$lich, Germany.
 These grants provided access to resources on Piz Daint at CSCS and Marconi at CINECA, as well as on JUQUEEN and JUWELS at NIC.
 Additional calculations have been performed on GPU clusters of USQCD, at Bielefeld University, the PC2 Paderborn University, and NSC$^3$.

 \begin{widetext}